VeronikaRuliskova/help/docs/building-and-sending-campaigns.md

 ## Where can I see my scheduled campaign?
 To have an overview over your [scheduled campaigns](#how-to-schedule-my-campaign-and-set-a-correct-time-and-date):
-1. Click on Messaging in left side menu
+1. Click on SMS in the left side menu
 2. Click on Scheduled
 3. Now you see all your scheduled campaigns and manage them further